Is Jon Brumley Texas Venture Labs a venture fund?

 Texas Venture Labs works with all entrepreneurial organizations both on and off campus and is designed to use their offerings to help their companies.
 It does not reproduce any of the services these organizations offer.

-UT Austin has a distinctive collection of commercialization and entrepreneurship-support assets including Moot Corp, I2P, OTC, the MSTC Program and ATI, all with proven track records dating back decades that Texas Venture Labs will leverage.
+UT Austin has a distinctive collection of commercialization and entrepreneurship-support assets that Texas Venture Labs leverages including IdeaToProduct, Office of Technology Commercialization, the Masters in Science Technology Commercialization Program, and Austin Technology Incubator, all with proven track records dating back decades.

 What is the relationship between TVL and other entrepreneurial organizations in the business community?